viz-rs/leptos_viz/README.md

 leptos_viz
 -----------

-Viz integrations for the [Leptos] web framework.
+Viz integration for the [Leptos] web framework.

 An example can be found [here].